 And click here to see how the New York City Office of Chief Medical Examiner used our variant detection algorithms to study the cause of sudden unexplained death in a cohort of 274 individuals.

 White papers that benchmarks our Alignment and Variant Calling algorithms with leading open source algorithms and show how our algorithms provide greater accuracy are available.

 The following statistic gathered in over a hundred cases says it all.
-When a clinically significant pathogenic, likely pathogenic or strong VUS exists, we usually find it in under 5min using our simple point-and-click interface.
+When a significant pathogenic, likely pathogenic or strong VUS exists, we usually find it in under 5min using our simple point-and-click interface.